 The MCS-DS is a data science program grounded in a computer science masters degree that gives its graduates full programmable control of the instrumentation of big data as well as the full-stack understanding of how to process the data to discover new insights and optimize organizational decision-making.
 Students in this track earn the same MCS degree, but their curriculum concentrates on data science courses.

-The next cohort starts Spring 2021
+The next cohort starts Summer 2021

 Applications are open three times per year, for cohorts starting in the fall, spring, and summer.